Frequently Asked Questions

 Do you take insurance?

-If you are hoping to receive reimbursement from your insurance, we strongly recommend calling your insurance company and asking the following questions:
+If you are hoping to receive reimbursement from your insurance, we suggest calling your insurance company and asking the following questions:

 1. Does my plan cover out-of-network benefits for outpatient behavioral counseling?